chinapedia/wikipedia.abstract.en/Page/Mariner_program.md

 Mariners 8 and 9

-Mariner09.jpgMariner 8 and Mariner 9 were identical sister craft designed to map the Martian surface simultaneously, but Mariner 8 was lost in a launch vehicle failure.
+Mariner 8 and Mariner 9 were identical sister craft designed to map the Martian surface simultaneously, but Mariner 8 was lost in a launch vehicle failure.
 Mariner 9 was launched in May 1971 and became the first artificial satellite of Mars.
 It entered Martian orbit in November 1971 and began photographing the surface and analyzing the atmosphere with its infrared and ultraviolet instruments.

 -   Mission: orbit Mars
 -   Mass 998 kg (2,200 lb)